Contact Lens-Related Eye Infections

 Millions of people wear contact lenses safely every day.
 But there is a risk of getting an eye infection from them.

 Keratitis is the most common infection from wearing contact lenses.
-It is when the cornea—the clear, front window of the eye — becomes infected.
+It is when the cornea—the clear, dome-shaped window of the eye — becomes infected.
 In some cases, it can scar the cornea, affecting your vision.
-If the cornea is severely scarred, a cornea transplant may be needed to have clear vision again.
+If the cornea is severely scarred, a corneal transplant may be needed to have clear vision again.